4teamwork/ftw.protectinactive/README.rst

 Configuration
 -------------

-The exception raised by ``ftw.protectinactive`` can be configures in the plone registry.
+The exception raised by ``ftw.protectinactive`` can be configured in the plone registry.
 It will raise an ``Unauthorized`` exception by default.
-This however confirms the existence of the content, which is a potential unwanted information disclosure.
+This, however, confirms the existence of the content, which is a potential unwanted information disclosure.
-To avoid this the exception can be changed to an ``NotFound`` exception in the registry.
+To avoid this the exception can be changed to a ``NotFound`` exception in the registry.

 Installation local development-environment